ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/themes/index.md

 A theme is simply a CSS class name matching the pattern `ag-theme-*`, along with CSS rules that target this class name.

-Firstly, define your custom theme name:
+Ensure that `ag-grid.css` is loaded, choose a theme name and apply it to the grid:

 ```html
 <div id="myGrid" class="ag-theme-mycustomtheme"></div>
 ```

-This will give you a nearly blank slate - basic customisable borders and padding but no opinionated design elements.
+That's it!
+You've created a theme.
+You haven't added any styles to it so what you will see is a nearly blank slate - basic customisable borders and padding but no opinionated design elements.
 You can then [add customisations using CSS](/customising-design/):

 ```css
 .ag-theme-mycustomtheme {